pytorch/serve/docs/apple_silicon_support.md

 ### Testing
 * [Pytests](https://github.com/pytorch/serve/tree/master/test/pytest/test_device_config.py) that checks for MPS on MacOS M1 devices
-* Models that have been tested and work: Resnet-18, Densenet161, Alexnet
-* Models that have been tested and DO NOT work: MNIST

 #### Example Resnet-18 Using MPS On Mac M1 Pro
 ```